 It doesn’t matter whether you test your homepage, landing page, or email templates.
 Testing is crucial for every marketer to make practical decisions to improve his performance.

-Testing will give you a clear view of the individual impacts of your testing aspects.
+will give you a clear view of the individual impacts of your testing aspects.
 This is the same as email marketing as everyone does A/B testing.
-Below are some few points on testing;
+Below are a few points on testing:

 The name and the organization name have a massive effect on opening rates.
 Test your “from” address line by putting various names by an employee’s name or take both name and company name or use the CEO name itself.